 Back to School News:

 The Cloverleaf Schools will follow the Ohio Department of Health’s Communicable Disease recommendations.
-The following is a brief list (see form for more) of when your child is able to return to school (see form to the right for more):
+The following is a brief list of when your child is able to return to school (see form to the right for more):

 Cough: Cough is not severe or persistent